krishnendude2005/roleguard-app/README.md

 ### Row-Level Security (RLS) Policies

 #### profiles

 - Users can view/update their own profile
 - Admins can view all profiles

 #### user_roles

 - Users can view their own roles
 - Admins can view and manage all roles

 #### items

 - Users can CRUD their own items
 - Admins can view, update, and delete all items

-## 🔑 API Endpoints (Lovable Cloud)
+## 🔑 API Endpoints (Supabase)

-All endpoints are automatically handled by Lovable Cloud (Supabase).
+All endpoints are automatically handled by Supabase.
 Here's the conceptual API structure:

 ### Authentication

 **POST** `/auth/signup`

 ```json
 {
   "email": "user@example.com",